videlais/learning-javascript/chapter9/index.md

 };
 ```

 The use of the `for...of` pattern would be able to process each property of the **objectExample** object.
-The following, however, would not be.
+The following, however, could not be easily handled without custom code.

 ```javascript
 // Create an object literal